curtinrobotics/XYPlotter/wiki/SVG Documentation.md

 ## What is SVG?

 Scalable Vector Graphics (SVG) codes 2D images using Extensible Markup Language (XML).
+Most information retrieved from: (_SVG Tutorial - SVG_, 2023)

+Please note all x & y positions are measured from the top left corners and positive values represent a translation right and down respectively:
+ - x position measured pixels from left, positive x is directed right; and
+ - y position measured pixels from top, positive y is directed down

 ## Why are we using SVG?

 We want to use SVG because it enables us to code in scalable and resizable pictures (ie vector images).

 ### Basic shapes (elements) of SVG we are implementing
-We will list the elements below in the form
+We will list the elements below with their elements.
+Note all transformations (eg: fill, stroke-width, stroke) will be discussed in the following heading under the <\g> element.

-* basic shape:
+* circle
+	* cx = x-coordinate
+	* cy = y-coordinate
+	* r = radius
+	* Eg: `<circle cx=40, cy=50, r=10 `
-	* parameter1 (explanation1)
+* rect
+	* x = x-coordinate
+	* y = y-coordinate
-	* parameter2 (explanation2)
+	* width
-	* etc
+	* height
+	* rx = x-radius of corners of rectangle
+	* ry = y-radius of corners of rectangle
+	* Eg: `<rect x="10" y="10" width="30" height="30">`
 * text:
-	* x (x position measured pixels from left, positive x is directed right)
-	* y (y position measured pixels from top, positive y is directed down)
-	* fill (colour filling the object)
-	* stroke (colour drawn around object)
-	* stroke-linecap (how the ends of the lines end, eg: "butt", "round", "square")
-	* stroke-width (thickness of line)
-	* stroke-linejoin (how lines are joined, eg: mitre, bevel, round)
+	* x
+	* y
+* circle
+* ellipse
+* line
+* polyline
+* polygon

 * path:  ``` <path> ```
 	* d (defines a path to be drawn. contains list of commands and parameters used by the commands) string of series commands to be drawn[^1]